SettleMint

 Review the selected template, asset details, compliance controls, and initial permissions on the summary page.
 The summary also lists the token-feature settings you configured, grouped under the instrument template, so you can confirm them at the last checkpoint before the transaction goes out.

 When ready, click Deploy and authenticate with your PIN or OTP to submit the transaction.
+After authentication, the platform broadcasts the deployment transaction to the network.

 Summary and deploy